Did Marco Polo Go to China?: Criticisms

-Igor de Rachewiltz's review, which refutes Wood's points, concludes with a strongly-worded condemnation: "I regret to say that F. W.'s book falls short of the standard of scholarship that one would expect in a work of this kind.
+Scholars in the field responded to defend the view that Polo was in China.
+Igor de Rachewiltz (translator and annotator of The Secret History of the Mongols) reviewed the field and concludes: "I regret to say that F. W.'s book falls short of the standard of scholarship that one would expect in a work of this kind.
 Her book can only be described as deceptive, both in relation to the author and to the public at large.
 Questions are posted that, in the majority of cases, have already been answered satisfactorily ... her attempt is unprofessional; she is poorly equipped in the basic tools of the trade, i.e., adequate linguistic competence and research methodology ... and her major arguments cannot withstand close scrutiny.
 Her conclusion fails to consider all the evidence supporting Marco Polo's credibility."